-b) demonstrate a high level of competency in reading, mathematics, and writing as evidenced by their scores on the Texas Higher Education Assessment (THEA).
-The minimum THEA passing scores accepted are as follows: a reading score of 230 or higher, a mathematics score of 230 or higher, and a writing score of 220 or higher.
+- Demonstrate a high level of competency in reading, mathematics and writing as evidenced by the students’ Texas Higher Education Assessment (THEA) scores.
+The minimum accepted scores are as follows: a reading score of 230 or higher, a mathematics score of 230 or higher and a writing score of 220 or higher.

-d) possess the personal and professional qualities necessary for success as a classroom teachers.
-When all admission materials have been received; candidates for the program receive notification from the Associate Dean of the Undergraduate Teacher Education Program stating approval, disapproval, or approval with conditions for probationary admission to Teacher Education.
-Once students have met probationary admission, they can take up to 13 credit hours of teacher education courses.
-When they have reached the 13 credit hour limit, they must be fully admitted to the Teacher Education Program in order to continue taking courses.
+- Possess the personal and professional qualities necessary for success as a classroom teacher.
+When all admission materials have been received, candidates for the program receive notification from the Associate Dean of the Undergraduate Teacher Education Program stating approval, disapproval, or approval with conditions, for probationary admission to Teacher Education.
+Once students have met probationary admission, they can take up to 13 credit hours of teacher education courses and begin working towards fulfilling their Field Experiences requirements (Field Experiences Brochure).
+When they have reached the 13-credit-hour limit, and have completed their Field Experiences requirements, they must be fully admitted to the Teacher Education Program in order to continue taking courses.

 Full Program Admission

 Candidates must fulfill the following requirements for full program admission: